DevKarl/Finn-clone/README.md

 Link to live demo here -->

-Long term goal: Fullstack clone:
-Routes w/pages, Backend, Database and more --> currently in the works 🔧 ...
+Long term goal --> Fullstack clone: routes w/pages, backend, database and more --> currently in the works 🔧 ...

 Tools and libraries: